BaksiLi/CS-Hypomnema/Resources/General/CS50x Intro to Computer Science.md

 - This section is removed to another note, acting as an introduction.

 ## IIX.
 Week 8: Python
-1. Comparison between C & Python from the perspective of C.
 1. The meaning of object type, value, and identity.
 Depending on the type of the object, it could be either immutable (*e.g.*, strings and tuples) or mutable (*e.g.*, dictionaries and lists).
 Methods are functions associated with objects, whereas data attributes are data associated with objects.
 	Polymorphism to operators
 	Typing or assigning data types feres to the set of rules that the language uses to ensure that the part of the program receiveing the data knows how to correctly interpret that data.
 Some langaguages are **statically typed**, like C/C++; whilst other languages are **dynamically typed**, like Python.
 Static typing means that type checking is perfoormed during compile time, whereas dynamic typing means that type checking is performed at run time.